jenkinsci/misc-info-tools-plugin/README.md

   int getLastSuccessfulBuildNumber(String job)
 ```

-This method returns the last BUILD_ID of the given job.
+This method returns the last successful BUILD_ID of the given job if any.

 ### getCurrentBuildHost()